krother/Python3_Basics_Tutorial/first_steps/cypher.rst

 Write a program that:

-1. defines a plain and encrypted alphabet as a 26-character string
+1. defines a plain and encrypted alphabet as 26-character strings
 2. reads a message from the keyboard
 3. defines an empty result string
-3. goes through each character of the message
+4. goes through each character of the message
-4. finds the position in the plain text alphabet
+5. finds the position in the plain text alphabet
-5. looks up that position in the encrypted alphabet
+6. looks up that position in the encrypted alphabet
-6. adds the encrypted character to the result string
+7. adds the encrypted character to the result string
-7. when all characters have been processed, output the result
+8. when all characters have been processed, output the result

 .. hint::